MRCI2024/MRCI/README.md

 ![1673685472690](./image/result3.png "Qualitative Results")

-**Add:Qualitative comparison in terms of errors on Cityscapes val.
-Our approach well addresses the existing boundary errors of various categories.(Black area means the error with gt)**
+**Add:**Qualitative comparison in terms of errors on Cityscapes val.
+Our approach well addresses the existing boundary errors of various categories.(Black area means the error with gt)

 ![1673685472691](./image/error.png "Qualitative Results1")

-**Add:Qualitative comparison MRCI and [Mask2Former](https://github.com/facebookresearch/Mask2Former):**Our model is trained on the rough segmentation result of maskrcnn(AP val 36.4), and directly refines the result of Mask2former (APval:42.0).
+**Add:**Qualitative comparison MRCI and [Mask2Former](https://github.com/facebookresearch/Mask2Former):Our model is trained on the rough segmentation result of maskrcnn(AP val 36.4), and directly refines the result of Mask2former (APval:42.0).
 The results show that our method has slightly improved for Mask2Former.
 ![1673685472691](./image/result4.png "Qualitative Results1")

 **More supplementary experiments in progress.**